AaronMorelli/TopicalTraceFlags/cat/qry_CompBehav.rst

 .. _2340:

-2340
+2340 ``Doc2014``
+	`BOL 2014`_: "Causes SQL Server not to use a sort operation (batch sort) for optimized nested loop joins when generating a plan.
+Beginning with SQL Server 2016 SP1, to accomplish this at the query level, add the *DISABLE_OPTIMIZED_NESTED_LOOP* USE HINT query hint instead of using this trace flag."

-	(related to 8744 and 9115) Dima: "Disable Nested Loops Implicit Batch Sort on the Post Optimization Rewrite Phase."
+	Dima: "Disable Nested Loops Implicit Batch Sort on the Post Optimization Rewrite Phase."
+	Dima's article is useful to contrast NL batch sorting and 2340 from NL prefetching and 8744, and discusses 9115.

 	2009160_ | CSS_1_ | Dima_1_